 In the most common patient cases, the lesions reside as a cluster in the lower part of the scalp.
 Based on our concept of treatment zones, the laser would be applied to all hair follicles within these confines, not just the ones giving rise to actual bumps.

-This approach produces clearly defined hairline above a bare nape where the bumps have been eradicated.
-Rather than being left with patchiness, patients can have a normal looking, solid region of hair in-tact.
+This approach produces a clearly defined hairline above a bare nape where the bumps have been eradicated.
+Rather than being left with patchiness, patients can have a normal-looking, solid hair region intact.

 Although the posterior hairline is now raised, the back of the head appears natural, not unusual enough for others to stare at or even notice.